compmaster/cycling-madness/docs/Stages.md

 2. Move from Bootstrap to Foundation or other CSS.
 3. Move from Angular to own library based on native ES6.
 4. Move from Java to PHP because of higher availibility.

+# Known issues

+1. Enums not configurable.
+Convert them into dictionary.
+2. Date format issues in forms.